opencv/opencv/doc/tutorials/calib3d/camera_multiview_calibration/multiview_calibration.markdown

 * d.
 Angle between the camera's optical axis and the pattern's normal vector (found from 3 non-collinear pattern's points).
 4. The initial estimate of cameras' extrinsics is found by pairwise stereo calibration (see @ref cv::stereoCalibrate).
 Without loss of generality, the 0-th camera’s rotation is fixed to identity and translation to zero vector, and the 0-th node becomes the root of the MST.
 The order of stereo calibration is selected by traversing MST in breadth first search, starting from the root.
 The total number of pairs (also number of edges of tree) is NUM_CAMERAS - 1, which is property of a tree graph.
 5. Given the initial estimate of extrinsics the aim is to polish results using global optimization (via Levenberq-Marquardt method, see @ref cv::LevMarq class).
 * a.
-To reduce the total number of parameters, all rotation / translation vectors estimated in the first step from intrinsics calibration with the lowest error are transformed to be relative with respect to the root camera.
+To reduce the total number of parameters, all rotation and translation vectors estimated in the first step from intrinsics calibration with the lowest error are transformed to be relative with respect to the root camera.
 * b.
 The total number of parameters is (NUM_CAMERAS - 1) x (3 + 3) + NUM_FRAMES x (3 + 3), where 3 stands for a rotation vector and 3 for a translation vector.
-The first part of parameters are extrinsics, and the second part is for rotation / translation vectors per frame.
+The first part of parameters are extrinsics, and the second part is for rotation and translation vectors per frame.
 * c.
 Robust function is additionally applied to mitigate impact of outlier points during the optimization.
 The function has the shape of derivative of Gaussian, or it is $x * exp(-x/s)$ (efficiently implemented by approximation of the `exp`), where `x` is a square pixel error, and `s` is manually pre-defined scale.
 The choice of this function is that it is increasing on the interval of `0` to `y` pixel error, and it’s decreasing thereafter.
 The idea is that the function slightly decreases errors until it reaches `y`, and if error is too high (more than `y`) then its robust value limits to `0`.
 The value of scale factor was found by exhaustive evaluation that forces robust function to almost linearly increase until the robust value of an error is 10 px and decrease afterwards (see graph of the function below).
 The value itself is equal to 30, but could be modified in OpenCV source code.
 ![](images/exp.png)